Money-Burned/.template-project/README.md

 # Money Burned: [your-repo-name]

-This repository is one of several reference implementations of the "Money Burned" application to illustrate the use of a specific development technology/platform.
+This repository is one of several reference implementations of the application "Money Burned" to illustrate the use of a particular development technology/platform.
 To learn more about it, check out the [organization profile](https://github.com/Money-Burned).

 [A few words about what makes this implementaion useful and relevant.
 If you feel like it, you can add a single, not too large screenshot (the height should not be more than a third of the visible text - the lower the better) to give an impression of how your implementation will look.]

 ## Quick facts

-- Application type: **[Desktop-/Mobile-/Web-App]**
+- Application type: **[Desktop-/Web-/Mobile-App]**
 - Available for: **[OS-and-Runtime-Environments-and-Version]**
 - Framework/Technology used: **[Dev-Framework]**
 - Programming Language used: **[Dev-Language]**